Murder of Kamarie Holland: Disappearance and murder

-On December 13, 2021, a young girl residing in Columbus, Georgia, was found murdered in Phenix City, Alabama.
+On December 13, 2021, a young girl residing in Columbus, Georgia, was found murdered in Phenix City, Alabama, which lies directly adjacent to Columbus across the state border.

-On the night before her death, the five-year-old girl, Kamarie Holland, was brought out of her home in Georgia, and taken to the abandoned house of its 37-year-old former owner, Jeremy Tremaine Williams.
-Prior to this, Holland's mother Kristy Marie Siple (alias Christie Hoskins), who had a sexual relationship with Williams, agreed to Williams's request to have sex with Holland.
-Siple allegedly asked Williams to pay her $2,500 in exchange for having sex with her daughter, but they reduced the payment to $1,300 after some negotiations, but Wiliams never paid Siple the $1,300 after doing so.
+On the night before her death, the 5-year-old girl, Kamarie Holland, was brought out of her home in Georgia and taken to the abandoned house of its 37-year-old former owner, Jeremy Tremaine Williams.
+Before this, Holland's mother, Kristy Marie Siple (alias Christie Hoskins), who had a sexual relationship with Williams, agreed to Williams's request to rape Holland.
+Siple allegedly asked Williams to pay her $2,500 in exchange for raping her daughter, but they reduced the payment to $1,300 after some negotiations, although Williams never paid Siple the reduced payment of $1,300.

-After Holland was taken into Williams's vacant house, Williams raped the girl and also engaged in sodomy and oral sex, and he personally filmed the sexual acts, and also forced the girl to consume methamphetamine.
+After Holland was taken into Williams's vacant house, Williams raped the girl and also engaged in sodomy and oral sex; he also personally filmed the sexual acts and forced the girl to consume methamphetamine.
 After doing so, Williams used a ligature to strangle Holland and therefore killed her by asphyxiation.
 Even after Holland died, Williams went on to commit further sexual assaults on her corpse and similarly filmed the necrophilic acts.

-Meanwhile, on the morning after the murder, Holland was reported missing by her mother, who lied to the police that she last saw Holland before she went to sleep about midnight and awoke to find her daughter gone and the front door open.
-An extensive search was conducted, and on that night itself, Holland's body was found inside the same house where Williams raped, sodomized and murdered her.
+Meanwhile, on the morning after the murder, Holland was reported missing by her mother, who lied to the police that she had last seen Holland before she went to sleep about midnight and awoke to find her daughter gone and the front door open.
+An extensive search was conducted, and on that night itself, Holland's body was found inside the same house where Williams had raped, sodomized, and murdered her.
 The police were able to identify Williams as the prime suspect and arrested him for the murder shortly after.